 Ditched April 27, 1945

 Built by Consolidated at San Diego.
-U. S. Army serial number 44-41509.
-Ferried overseas via Hawaii to Australia.
+Constructors Number 5445.
+Delivered to the U. S. Army Air Force (USAAF) as B-24L-5-CO Liberator serial number 44-41509.
+Ferried overseas via Hickam Field then across the Pacific to Australia.

-Assigned to the Royal Australian Air Force (RAAF) as Liberator A72-133.
-Assigned to 25 Squadron.
-No known nickname or nose art.
+Assigned to the Royal Australian Air Force (RAAF) as Liberator serial number A72-133.
+Assigned to No. 25 Squadron with code SJ-B. No known nickname or nose art.

 Fates of the Crew

-In fact, the entire crew were captured by the Japanese and became Prisoners Of War (POW).
+In fact, the entire crew survived unhurt.
+Afterwards, they were captured by the Japanese and became Prisoners Of War (POW).

 Daniel Leahy adds:

-The wreckage of this B-24 was destroyed by RAAF aircraft on May 16, 1945.
+On May 16, 1945 the Liberator was destroyed by RAAF aircraft.
 Later, locals sold the aluminum to scrap dealers going to Surabaya.
 Today, some wreckage remains on Samba Island, including the landing gear leg.

 Claude Bernard adds: